We are all on a journey.

 Some of us have a clear and defined picture of what we want our end destination to look like, and some of us prefer to figure it out as we go along.

-How does faith fit in a world which is constantly changing?
+How does faith fit in a world that is constantly changing?